mihaTrajbaric/k8s/docs/sodalite.k8s.deployment_module.rst

                 <td>
                 </td>
                 <td>
-                        <div>If unspecified, each key-value pair in the Data field of the referenced Deployment will be projected into the volume as a file whose name is the key and content is the value.</div>
+                        <div>If unspecified, each key-value pair in the Data field of the referenced ConfigMap will be projected into the volume as a file whose name is the key and content is the value.</div>
                         <div>If specified, the listed keys will be projected into the specified paths, and unlisted keys will not be present.</div>
-                        <div>If a key is specified which is not present in the Deployment, the volume setup will error unless it is marked optional.</div>
+                        <div>If a key is specified which is not present in the ConfigMap, the volume setup will error unless it is marked optional.</div>
                         <div>Paths must be relative and may not contain the &#x27;..&#x27; path or start with &#x27;..&#x27;.</div>
                 </td>
             </tr>